Home

 Antoine's

-Dining choices can be a bit overwhelming no matter where you live, with a multitude of options that can be confusing.
-According to the National Restaurant Association, there are currently more than 749,000 restaurants in the United States, down from over one million just a few years ago.
+Dining choices can be a bit overwhelming no matter where you live, with a multitude of options.
+According to the National Restaurant Association, there are currently roughly between 650,000 650,000 restaurants in the U.S., depending on how they're counted.
 Yet, it's also great to know you have a bountiful selection.
-In an industry where statistics find that 60% of restaurants fail in the first year, and 80% don't make it past five years, knowing these places are open, and have been so for some time, is an impressive feat.
+Studies reveal about 17% of restaurants fail in the first year, and around 50% close within five years; these statistics indicate that surviving long-term as a restaurant in America is an impressive feat.

-The first real restaurant in America was likely Delmonico's in New York City.
+The first real fine-dining restaurant in America was Delmonico's in New York City.
 Initially opened as a pastry shop in 1827, it expanded into a full-scale restaurant based on the French model three years later.24/7 Tempo has compiled a list of the oldest restaurants in the U.S. that opened after Delmonico's and have been offering food and drinks since their inception, even if they began as taverns or saloons.
-(Here are 16 signs you're eating at a bad restaurant.)

 We reviewed lists from various food, travel, and history websites, as well as numerous local and regional publications and the historical sections of many restaurant websites.Only places that opened after 1830 were considered since that was the year Delmonico's in New York City, widely regarded as the country's first real restaurant, began operating.

 The original Delmonico's is not included here.
-A restaurant with the same name currently operates near the original location in downtown Manhattan, but only has a slight connection to its early-19th-century namesake.
-An offshoot of the first Delmonico's, which opened in 1897 on Fifth Avenue at 44th Street, went out of business in 1923 and is considered to have been the last Delmonico's with any direct link to the original.
+A restaurant with the same name currently operates near the original location in downtown Manhattan but only has a slight connection to its early-19th-century namesake.
+Delmonico's name was used at multiple sites, some overlapping, and historians debate which, if any, carried true continuity.

 Establishments that initially functioned primarily as bars, taverns, inns, or similar venues and only evolved into actual restaurants decades later were excluded.
 (This is the oldest restaurant in every state.)